-Monica is the Program Assistant for Nuclear Disarmament and Pentagon Spending.
-She advocates for the reduction of the role of nuclear weapons in U.S. foreign policy, the advancement of diplomacy and international agreements regarding arms control, and a cutback in the level of defense spending.
-Alongside constituents and coalition partners, she works with Congress to promote bipartisan support for FCNL’s work on nuclear weapons and Pentagon spending policy.
-In addition to her lobbying tasks, she is responsible for maintaining the FCNL Nuclear Calendar.
+Monica was FCNL’s Program Assistant for Nuclear Disarmament and Pentagon Spending for 2019-2020.
+Alongside constituents and coalition partners, she worked with Congress to promote bipartisan support for nuclear arms control and cutbacks in the level of defense spending.
+In addition to her lobbying tasks, she was responsible for maintaining the FCNL Nuclear Calendar.

-While at Notre Dame, she worked as a research and office assistant at the Kroc Institute for International Peace Studies.
-She served as the 2019 co-chair of the annual Notre Dame Student Peace Conference, a conference of over 200 students focused on peacebuilding, justice, and conflict transformation.
-She has also previously worked as a policy research intern at the Arms Control Association and as an intern in the Knoxville district office of Sen. Bob Corker (TN).
+While at Notre Dame, she worked as a research and office assistant at the Kroc Institute for International Peace Studies and served as the 2019 co-chair of the annual Notre Dame Student Peace Conference.
+She has also previously interned at the Arms Control Association and in the district office of Sen. Bob Corker (TN).
 She is originally from Knoxville, TN.